SAP-archive/python-metacli/docs/usage.rst

                {
-                "name" : <name of plugin shown in command line>, "click_root" : <the root command / group in cli.py>, "package_path" : <relative path to plugin folder>, "package_name" : <plugin_folder_name>.<cli.py>
+                "name" : <name of plugin shown in command line>, "click_root" : <the root command / group in cli.py>, "package_path" : <relative path to plugin folder based on cli file>, "package_name" : <plugin_folder_name>.<cli.py>
                }
            ]
          }

-    Please jump to our example to examples if you still have questions here.
+    Please check the example on getting start for real usage.

 - Add the decorator, loadPlugin, to the base plugin in the cli.py based on plugin json file